BreachOpen/Chas-Riley/Projects/Forensics/scenario4.md

 ---

-### Scenario 4: Investigation of Identity Theft and Bank Heist Plot
+### Investigation of Identity Theft and Bank Heist Plot

 **Summary:**
 In this exercise, I was tasked with conducting a criminal investigation involving identity theft and the planning of a bank heist.
 The suspect's hard drive was recovered, and the goal was to examine the digital evidence for any traces of the suspect's crime.
 I was tasked with using browser analyzers to view downloads and search results to determine if the suspect left any evidence or showed intent to commit the crime.